Fiserv/Commerce-Hub/docs/Resources/Master-Data/Additional-Data.md

 # Additional Data Common

-Additional data common is used for specific condition like installments, deferred payments, 3D-secure transactions etc. These data fields can be included as per the business requirements.
+Additional data common is used for specific business requirements.

 <!--
 type: tab